yaml/yaml-spec/spec/spec.md

 Each [node] may have two optional _properties_, [anchor] and [tag], in addition to its [content].
-Node properties may be specified in any order before the [node’s content].
+Node properties may be specified in any order before the [node's content].
 Either or both may be omitted.

 ```